hoodiehq/hoodie/README.md

 </script>
 ```

-Every app gets its own hoodie.
-You need to know the URL of yours, that's `whereTheMagicHappens`.
+You can get a hoodie for your app with only a few clicks over on [hood.ie](http://hood.ie).

-Get it on [hood.ie](http://hood.ie).
-Or you [do it yourself](https://github.com/hoodiehq/hoodie-app)
+If you like to host the magic yourselves, [there you go](https://github.com/hoodiehq/hoodie-app).

 Dependencies
 ------------

-hoodie currently depends on on [jQuery](http://jquery.com), but that's only temporary.
+hoodie borrows some functionality from [jQuery](http://jquery.com), but we plan to remove this dependency soon.

 Feedback